wahur666/ConquestFrontierWarsRay-mirror/docs/Frontend-of-Conquest.md

 ## Final Recommendation

-The frontend should begin as a **legacy-authored fixed-position renderer** over the current framework.
+Begin with a **legacy-authored fixed-position renderer** over the current framework.

-The correct near-term architecture is:
+Near-term architecture:

 1. `LegacyMenuRoot` for authored-space scaling and centering
 2. typed GT-record to framework-node composition